lifting-bits/anvill/README.md

 ## Dependencies

-Most of Anvill's dependencies can be provided by the [cxx-common](https://github.com/trailofbits/cxx-common) repository.
-Trail of Bits hosts downloadable, pre-built versions of cxx-common, which makes it substantially easier to get up and running with Anvill.
+Most of Anvill's dependencies can be provided by the vcpkg-lifting-bits repository.
+Trail of Bits hosts downloadable, pre-built versions of the libraries, which makes it substantially easier to get up and running with Anvill.
 Nonetheless, the following table represents most of Anvill's dependencies.

 | Name | Version |
 | ---- | ------- |